 System perspective usually should have the following overall contents:

 - Solution overview

 System requirements are by far the largest part.
 Their internal structure usually contains groups of requirements that match the parts of system architecture (e.g., UI, processing, and database) or important subject matter categories of the solution domains.

 Solution overview defines the scope of the solution and describes its basic elements.
 For instance, it indicates relevant solution domains important for designing the solution and for understanding the system requirements.
 So an important purpose of the solution overview is to frame and introduce the solution to readers of the system perspective (e.g., new development team members, auditors).

 Architecture and design principles define essential general, cross-sectional properties of the solution–e.g., software design patterns and UI style guide.
 These basic rules and policies shall facilitate construction of the solution and ensure solution quality.
 They also can ease definition of the system perspective, because general principles and policies are defined in a central location and do not need to be repeated in several individual requirements across the specification.

 The next and last part of this article series discusses how system perspective is derived from product perspective, and how the two perspectives interrelate.

 - Product Requirements Specification: When Do You Need It?

-- Product Requirements Specification: System Perspective (coming soon)
+- Product Requirements Specification: System Perspective (this article)

 - Product Requirements Specification: Integrating Product and System Perspective (coming soon)